Grounding LLMs For Robot Task Planning Using Closed-loop State Feedback: Experiments with the Franka Robotic Arm

 \subsection{Results on the Franka Robotic Arm}

-A key demonstration involved arranging cubes to form a plus sign (\textit{Create a plus sign in the working space using the cubes} from table \ref{tab:franka-exp}), testing the planners' logical and spatial reasoning and error resolution effectiveness.
-We chose this task since it involved multiple feedback steps with higher difficulty than the other tasks.
+One of the chosen tasks involved arranging cubes to form a plus sign (\textit{Create a plus sign in the working space using the cubes}), testing the planners' logical and spatial reasoning along with their error resolution effectiveness.
+We selected this task for our real-world experiment since it involved multiple feedback steps and had a higher difficulty level than the other tasks.
 Figure \ref{fig:real-robot-exp} shows the setup and GPT-4's successful task execution, illustrating its capability to control a 7 DOF robotic arm in object manipulation tasks.

-GPT-3.5 struggled with plan adjustments after feedback, often failing to correct or wrongly modifying plans.
-Conversely, PaLM 2, while occasionally generating incorrect plans, adeptly revised plans post-feedback, as seen in the third and fourth tasks in Table \ref{tab:franka-exp}.
-These outcomes highlight PaLM 2's planning and error correction strengths, GPT-3.5's spatial reasoning, and GPT-4's proficiency in logical reasoning, spatial understanding, and task execution.
+GPT-3.5 struggled with plan adjustments after feedback, often failing to resolve incorrect steps.
+After utilizing all feedback loops, the incorrect plans were either executed or ignored by the Body-LLM, resulting in a low success rate.
+PaLM 2 occasionally generated incorrect plans but adeptly revised plans post-feedback, as seen in the third and fourth tasks in Table \ref{tab:franka-exp}.
+However, not all plans led to an error, and in some tasks, although the execution was completed, the final configuration created did not match the specified task.

+While PaLM 2 demonstrated planning and error correction capabilities, and GPT-3.5 showed good spatial reasoning, GPT-4 improved on both these models by effectively utilizing run-time feedback errors for accurate task planning.